yantonov/dot/README.md

 4. [homesick](https://github.com/technicalpickles/homesick)
 5. [dotfiles.github](https://dotfiles.github.io/)
 6. [atlassian.dotfiles bare git repo](https://www.atlassian.com/git/tutorials/dotfiles) (nice, but it is hard to use dotfiles that are splitted into different repositories)
+7. [stow](https://www.gnu.org/software/stow/) (nice, but I found it too late and there is no backup functionality, and I wanted the simpler interface)

 Thanks to all of these projects for the idea!